 Brazil.
-Brazil is experiencing a dramatic increase in activity related to its large pre-salt oilfield basins.
+Brazil is experiencing a dramatic increase in activity related to its large deepwater and pre-salt oilfield basins.
 This increase in activity is driven primarily by the state-owned oil company, Petroleo Brasileiro S.A., or Petrobras, and other producers, including BP p.l.c., Chevron Corporation, Exxon Mobil Corporation, OGX Petroleo e Gas Participacoes and Royal Dutch Shell plc.
 Petrobras has publicly announced plans to spend approximately \$128 billion on exploration and production activities from 2011 through 2015 and has stated that its offshore supply vessel needs could increase from approximately 290 in 2010 to nearly 480 in 2015.
-Brazilian operators plan to add five new floating rigs by the end of 2012.
+Brazilian operators plan to add four new floating rigs by the end of 2013.
 Since the beginning of 2010, we have increased our presence in Brazil from zero to a high of 14 vessels.
-Currently, we have 12 vessels working in Brazil under long-term contracts for Petrobras.
-We expect to continue to actively bid additional vessels into Brazil.
-Despite the emerging importance of Brazil as a long-term deepwater drilling market, we are experiencing high operating costs as well as regulatory complexity and bureaucratic inefficiency there, which impact our ability to generate operating margins commensurate with those we have historically generated in the GoM.
+As of July 31, 2012, we have nine vessels working in Brazil under long-term contracts for Petrobras.
+However, one of the remaining nine vessels will mobilize back to the GoM after completing its contract with Petrobras, during the third quarter.
+We expect to bid on additional contracts in Brazil.
+However, high operating costs as well as regulatory complexity and bureaucratic inefficiency are impacting our ability to generate operating margins commensurate with those we have historically generated in the GoM.
 Moreover, Petrobras is the single largest consumer of our services in Brazil and, for 2011, the Company overall.
 As is typical with large state-owned national oil companies, contracts with Petrobras are onerous and contain multiple provisions that allow Petrobras to impose penalties and deduct payments for performance issues even if we disagree with the basis of those penalties or deductions.
 Petrobras has exercised these kinds of measures in our contract and we expect that we will continue to confront similar issues with Petrobras going forward.
 In addition to regulatory complexity and the inherent difficulties associated with the Petrobras contracting regime, there is an acute shortage of mariners in Brazil, which we are required by law to employ on our vessels.
 This shortage is a significant contributor to escalating costs in Brazil and could present a barrier to our growth in that market.